OsuP3/BetterTender-DiscordBot/README.md

 !bartend to initiate

-this bot was a personal project and was made to be implemented in a personal server
+this bot was a personal project, I made it to use on a server with my friends.